The Ultimate Compost Tea Guide

-I’ve written this guide to help give an overview on how to make aerated compost teas properly using information that has been researched and microscope-tested, and based on my 10 years of knowledge in this industry.
+I’ve written this guide to help give an overview of how to make aerated compost teas properly using information that has been researched and microscope-tested, and based on my 10 years of knowledge in this industry.

 You can download a .pdf version by clicking here.

-AACT or ACT is a process which involves taking water, compost, and a food source in a container and adding oxygen via an air pump.
+AACT or ACT is a process that involves taking water, compost, and a food source in a container and adding oxygen via an air pump.
 The reason we make ACT is to increase the diversity and biomass of beneficial aerobic microorganisms in the soil and on the leaf surface of the plant.

 All these components play key roles in creating optimal conditions for aerobic microorganisms.

 I’ll break down the necessary ingredients and explain the importance of each component in later sections.